 Free printables: Want to know exactly what to get for your twins?
-Join my newsletter and download your Twin Registry Must-Haves!
-Keep track of what you have and the items you still need to get.
-Grab it below—at no cost to you:
+Join my newsletter and grab your copy of the Twin Registry Must-Haves!
+Keep track of what you have and the baby items you still need to get.
+Get it below—at no cost to you:

 2. Buying a larger vehicle (or house)

 When I was pregnant but didn’t know I was having twins yet, my husband and I were already planning on replacing his aging car with a similarly-sized one.
-We already had a three-year-old, so adding one more car seat wouldn’t be a problem for that future sedan.
+We already had a 3 year old, so adding one more car seat wouldn’t have been a problem.

 He kept postponing that purchase, and thank goodness he did.
 Because when we finally did learn that we were having twins, we realized that we wouldn’t be able to fit all three car seats in the back seat.
-Instead of a sedan, we ended up buying a larger van to accommodate all three car seats.
+Instead of a sedan, we ended up buying a van to accommodate three kids.